 For fans of the movie Titanic and for those with an interest in the history and mystery behind the true story, 30 James Street Hotel is a real adventure where guests can immerse themselves in the lore that surrounds RMS Titanic.

-Each luxury Liverpool hotel room has been outfitted to replicate the first class accommodation standards from onboard Titanic and gives guests a one of kind hotel experience and a chance to explore a part of the Titanic story.
+Our luxury Liverpool hotel rooms have been outfitted to replicate the first class accommodation and the stunning décor of the original ship that can be seen replicated in the film.
+Our Titanic-themed hotel gives guests a one-of-a-kind hotel experience and a chance to explore an integral part of the RMS Titanic story.
+Our friendly staff ensure that guests feel like first-class passengers with high-quality facilities in our striking rooms.

-Call and book your stay at 30 James Street today on 0151 601 8801 or email firstname.lastname@example.org.
-Come and explore the facts and fiction surrounding the Titanic movie and learn all about the real history of the Titanic from within the very building that commissioned the vessel to sail.
+Call and book your stay at 30 James Street today on 0151 236 0166 or email firstname.lastname@example.org.
+Come and explore the facts and fiction surrounding the Titanic movie and learn all about the real history of the Titanic from within the very building that commissioned the vessel to sail!